mjchimbadzwa/portfolio/README.md

 - Harare Institute of Technology, Zw (Aug 2006 - May 2010)

 ## Projects
-Project 1: Sales performance analysis
+### Project 1: Sales performance analysis

+##### Description
+The project aim was to analyse, visualize and draw some insights from supply chain analytics and global superstore datasets.
+Wrote SQL queries and DAX expressions for the supply chain analytics Designed a dashboard in Power Bi to visualize some of the trends

+#### Tools
+Ms Excel, SQL, MS Power BI

-Project 2: ML Loan classification
+### Project 2: ML Loan classification

+#### Description
+Perfomed exploratory data analysis to understand the data, wrangled and transformed the data in order to prepare it for machine learning modeling
+Used Auto ML to check the performance of various classifiers Hyper tuned the best performing model and serialized it for production

+#### Tools
+Jupyter notebook, Python, pandas, Scikit_learn, Machine learning classifiers